Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

-Below, we provide an estimate of the Clifford+T count for several methods of block encoding the vibrational Hamiltonian: LCU Pauli string representation, whole Hamiltonian block encoded in DVR, LCU with component parts block encoded in DVR and mixed FBR-DVR.
+Below, we compare Clifford+T and qubit count estimates for several methods of block-encoding the vibrational Hamiltonian: a) LCU Pauli string representation; b) the whole Hamiltonian block-encoded in DVR; c) LCU with component parts block-encoded in DVR and mixed FBR-DVR (our primary method).
 Quantum resources for these methods are summarized in Tables~\ref{tab:HO2_T_counts} and \ref{tab:HO2_cost}.

 \paragraph{LCU.} The most straightforward implementation writes the Hamiltonian as a sum of Pauli strings and employs the LCU method.
 In the worst-case scenario, the number of Pauli strings in the Hamiltonian is $N^2 = n^{4}_Rn_\theta^2$.
 This corresponds to $n_P = \frac{3}{4}N^2\log_2{N}$ single-qubit non-identity Pauli operators.
 These operators must be controlled on $\log_2(N^2)$ ancilla qubits.
 Following the method from ref.~\cite{babbush2018}, such controls can be implemented using $n_P$ Toffoli gates and $3n_P$ Clifford gates, with an additional $\mathcal{O}(\log(n_P))$ ancillas.
 In this scheme, relative-phase Toffoli gates can be used, which decompose into $4$ T-gates and $5$ Clifford gates.
 Therefore, the upper bound for the T-count with the LCU method is given by